-Housing - The Rock Dump is zoned Industrial and Waterfront Industrial.
+Housing - The Rock Dump is zoned Industrial (I) and Waterfront Industrial (WI).
 These zoning districts do not allow residential uses.
 A single caretaker unit may be allowed as an accessory use to an industrial use.
 In general, residential uses are not compatible with industrial uses.
 Areas held for industrial use are intended to accommodate land uses that generate noise, odors, and dust, and have other impacts to the surrounding area.
-The Rock Dump does have a number of caretaker units.
-A series of "boat condos" were developed on independent lots, each with a care taker unit.
-The Comprehensive Plan has many policies in place about the need to retain industrially zoned land.
-At such time as an alternate industrial area and deep water port is developed, it may be reasonable to revise the Comprehensive Plan Land Use Maps and rezone the area to allow housing.
+The Comprehensive Plan has many policies in place about the need to retain industrially zoned land throughout the borough.
+At such time as an alternate industrial area and deep water port is developed, it may be reasonable to revise the Comprehensive Plan Land Use Maps and rezone the area to allow housing and other mixed uses.
 Until then industrial uses should continue to have priority.

-Land Use - The Rock Dump subdistrict uplands are zoned Industrial and the shoreline is zoned Waterfront Industrial.
-The primary difference between the districts is that Waterfront Industrial focuses on and prioritizes land uses that are "water dependent" or "water related."
-The 2004 Waterfront Plan envisions this area continuing as an economic engine and logistics point for Juneau by preserving and continuing waterfront dependent and industrial uses.
-This plan also recommends removing tourism-related retail as a permissible use in this area.
-The plan supports tourism-related retail as an accessory use to a cruise ship dock (AJ Dock/UNOCAL).
-The plan also calls for continued operation of the CBJ waste water treatment facility with buffering and screening.
+Land Use -The primary difference between the two zoning districts for the Rock Dump is that WI focuses on and prioritizes land uses that are "water dependent" or "water related."
+The LRWP envisions this area continuing as an economic engine and logistics point for Juneau by preserving and continuing waterfront dependent and industrial uses.
+This plan also recommends removing tourism-related retail as a permissible use in this area, although the plan supports tourism-related retail as an accessory use to the existing cruise ship dock (AJ Dock/UNOCAL).
+The plan also calls for continued operation of the CBJ wastewater treatment facility with buffering and screening.
 The end of the Seawalk is planned for the area of the AJ Dock.
-The plan recommends a transition to recreation corridor that would run along seaward of the uplands, connecting to the Little Rock Dump.
+The plan recommends a transition to a recreation corridor that would run along seaward of the uplands, connecting to the Little Rock Dump.

-Placemaking - In general Placemaking isn't encouraged in Industrial Areas to maintain safety of the general public and those working in the area.
-There are placemaking opportunities where passengers disembark at the AJ Dock, along the Seawalk, and along the envisioned recreation corridor.
+Placemaking - In general placemaking isn't encouraged in Industrial Areas to maintain safety of the general public and those working in the area.
+There are placemaking opportunities where passengers disembark at the AJ Dock, along the Seawalk, along the envisioned recreation corridor along the southern edge of the Rock Dump.
+This area is one of the first views of Juneau that millions of visitors see.

-ÁAK'W VILLAGE/GLACIER AVENUE
+ÁAK'W KWAAN VILLAGE/GLACIER AVENUE

-The Áak'w Village/Glacier Avenue Commercial District is defined by the recently adopted Áak'w Village District boundary and the commercial areas adjacent to Glacier Avenue.
-These commercial areas are anchored by the major grocery shopping center and by the cultural district.
-Bordering the Downtown core, the Áak'w Village District is a mix of businesses, including a hotel; state and tribal offices; cultural amenities such as the State of Alaska Archives, Library and Museum (SLAM) in the Andrew P. Kashevaroff building, Centennial Hall Convention Center, Elizabeth Peratrovich Hall, and the Juneau Arts and Cultural Center (JACC); and the Zach Gordon Youth Center.
-The Glacier Avenue commercial district, located between the Casey Shattuck neighborhood and Norway Point, is an educational hub, containing Harborview Elementary School, Juneau Douglas High School: Yadaa.at Kalé, Montessori Borealis School, Juneau Community Charter School, and Yaakoosgé Daakahídi Alternative High School.
-It also contains the Augustus Brown Pool, and a mix of businesses.
+The Áak'w Village/Glacier Avenue Commercial District is defined by the recently adopted Áak'w Village District boundary that includes Willoughby Avenue and Whittier Avenue and the commercial areas adjacent to Glacier Avenue.
+These commercial areas are anchored by the major grocery shopping center and by the arts and cultural district.
+Bordering the Downtown core, the Áak'w Village District is a mix of businesses, including a hotel; state and tribal offices; cultural amenities such as the State of Alaska Archives, the Alaska State Library and Museum (SLAM) in the Andrew P. Kashevaroff building, Centennial Hall Convention Center, Elizabeth Peratrovich Hall in the Andrew Hope building, and the Juneau Arts and Cultural Center (JACC); and the Zach Gordon Youth Center.
+Two totem poles, representing the Eagle and Raven clans of the A'ak'w Kwaan were installed at Gajaa Hut next to Fireweed Place.
+Fireweed Place is a mixed use building with an art workshop downstairs and housing above.
+The Glacier Avenue commercial district, located between the Casey Shattuck neighborhood and Norway Point, is an educational hub with Harborview Elementary School, Juneau Douglas High School: Yadaa.at Kalé, Montessori Borealis School, Juneau Community Charter School, and Yaakoosgé Daakahídi Alternative High School.
+The Augustus Brown Swimming Pool, and a mix of businesses are also located here.
 The Evergreen Cemetery separates the area from the Highlands neighborhood.